Kayak, Hike, and Camp in Mexico

 Transfer to Los Cabos and farewell.

-Domestic adventure travel trips are confirmed two months in advance (December 24th) and require a minimum of six registrants.
+International adventure travel trips are confirmed three months in advance and require a minimum of six registrants.
 If your trip is not confirmed at that time, you'll receive a 100% refund.
-If you'd like to check a trip's status before purchasing flights, you can email [email protected]
+If you'd like to check a trip's status before purchasing flights, you can email firstname.lastname@example.org.
+Deposits and payments are non-refundable after an adventure travel trip is confirmed.

 Arrival, transfer to Santiago, canyon hike, camp near natural hot spring